learnpack/coding-ide/README.md

 This tar.gz will be downloaded by the learnpack editor when running for the first time.

-3. Modify the version number in the package.json, increase it.
+3. OPTIONAL: only if you want to publish the version to eveyone immediatly: Modify the version number in the package.json, increase it.

 ```json
 {